What are the Most Important SOC Skills

 Soft Skills

 In the age of remote work and the duties of a SOC analyst, the most valuable soft skill award goes to understanding.
-So much of our daily lives consist of reading and writing emails, security analysis, instant messages, text messages, LinkedIn, and everywhere else.
-It isn't easy to get lost on different pages over text sometimes.
+So much of our daily lives consists of reading and writing emails, security analysis, instant messages, text messages, LinkedIn, and everywhere else.
+Sometimes, getting lost in different understandings with pages of text is easy.
 People tend to be less verbose with their thoughts over text because it takes longer to type them out than to speak.
-The mobile phone is the worst.
-Yet so much of our lives are directed with a lesser form of understanding other people.
+So much of our lives is directed by a lesser form of understanding other people.

 Conclusion